 Furnishings with event space must be configured so as to accommodate physical safety considerations.
 There cannot be loose cords or cabling; free-standing units must be secure; and ease of egress from the event space for emergency purposes must be assured.
 The event space must be set up so as to accommodate disability access.

-- For information to be placed on the News and Events page, send copies of the approved proposal to the Libraries Director of Advancement.
+- For information to be placed on the News and Events page, send copies of the approved proposal to the UMKC Libraries Administrative Office at firstname.lastname@example.org.

 - Flyers, posters, and handbills should contain consistent messages and should present the Libraries official logo.
-The Libraries Director of Advancement is available for consultation in the creation of flyers, posters, and handbills.
+The Libraries Administrative Office is available for consultation in the creation of flyers, posters, and handbills.

-- The Libraries Director of Advancement is also available for advice on media contacts.
+- The Libraries Administrative Office is also available for advice on media contacts.

 The UMKC Libraries supports academic freedom and the free expression of opinion.
 The Libraries will not exercise any censorship of materials that do not violate the guidelines as expressed in the University Libraries Programs and Events Guidelines or local, state, or federal laws.